-The hype behind the above achievements can lead to living a lifestyle above your means.
+The hype behind the achievements can lead to living a lifestyle above your means.

 The term “rolling with money” comes to mind when I think about spenders who spend without budgeting.

-Spending more money is easy when there are no more mortgage payments and zero debt.
+Spending more money is easy with no more mortgage payments and zero debt.

-I still believe that if you have no debt and pay yourself first by investing, it’s fair game.
+I still believe that it’s fair game if you have no debt and pay yourself first by investing.

-In saying that, I mean you can spend more on a luxury item as long as you budget for it.
+In saying that, you can spend more on a luxury item as long as you budget for it.

 Lifestyle inflation is comparable to the revolving door of credit that will eventually catch you.

 Our situation has had some lifestyle inflation, mainly in the grocery shopping category.